-If NTIC becomes an "accelerated filer" under SEC rules, NTIC will be subject to additional burdensome SEC disclosure and other rules and regulations, such as the requirement of NTIC's independent registered public accounting firm to attest to NTIC's management's report on the effectiveness of NTIC's internal control over financial reporting and the requirement of NTIC to comply with certain additional disclosures rules and regulations, including the requirement to include additional executive compensation disclosures in NTIC's proxy statement in connection with its annual meeting of stockholders.
+If NTIC becomes an "accelerated filer" under SEC rules, NTIC will be subject to additional burdensome SEC disclosure and other rules and regulations, such as additional financial statement requirements with respect to NTIC's joint ventures, the requirement of NTIC's independent registered public accounting firm to attest to NTIC's management's report on the effectiveness of NTIC's internal control over financial reporting and the requirement of NTIC to comply with certain additional disclosures rules and regulations, including the requirement to include additional executive compensation disclosures in NTIC's proxy statement in connection with its annual meeting of stockholders.
 If NTIC does not comply with such additional rules and regulations, the results may have an adverse effect on NTIC's operating results.